dannyfern/MERNAPP/README.md

 Robo 3T is a useful piece of technology when working with MongoDB, as it allows you to refresh server instantly and see all of your models, schema's and validations/encryptions.
 Being able to do this in real time when working with a database makes it very efficient.

+*<u>Jest</u>*  Jest will be used as our testing framework both for the front and back end of the project.
+We choose this over other frameworks due to the consistency of using one framework and learning it intricately, rather then using different frameworks for the front and backend.
+Jest is compatible with Node and React, and is considered a fast and safe choice when testing in your environment.

+*<u>Netlify</u>* Netlify will handle all of our client side code.
+After deploying to Heroku our front end react will make request to our express API handled on Heroku.
+Assuming that our application is connected to mongoDB, Heroku and Netlify are great choices that work synchronously to host your application to users.

 ## Dataflow Diagram